OMIndependent/quswan/src/liveblogs/iog/iog40.md

 <img src="https://i.imgur.com/vbUWzaB.png" alt="we have no emotions" width="360" height="270" id="liveblog" />

-<strong>Angel Tribesperson:</strong> "I've neither laughed nor cried since the day I was born.
+**Angel Tribesperson:** "I've neither laughed nor cried since the day I was born.
 I just survive..."

 One Angel tribesperson's "heart aches" whenever they see the ocean.